marcusoftnet/marcusoftnet.github.io/_posts/2026-04-21-four-ai-trends-obstructing-flow.md

 ---
 layout: post
-title: "4 flow-obstructing trends in the wake of the AI hype"
+title: "Four flow-obstructing trends in the wake of the AI hype"
 author: "Marcus Hammarberg"
 date: 2026-04-21 04:00:00
 tags: